'Ola, Uber destroyed...': Viral Reddit rant accuses taxi companies of exploiting India’s workers in name of 'nation building' - 'Ola, Uber destroyed...': Viral Reddit rant accuses taxi companies of exploiting India’s workers in name of 'nation building' BusinessToday

 Working hard and for longer hours might not translate into more earnings in every profession for a regular working professional in India.
 In a now-viral Reddit post titled "Ola & Uber destroyed India's future – might get sued for speaking this," user Ok-Swim-3767 has triggered a fierce debate over India’s gig economy and its impact on workers.

-The post, which has gained traction for its raw storytelling and pointed critique, questions the glorification of hard work in a system that appears increasingly rigged.
+The post allegedly questions the glorification of hard work in a system that appears increasingly rigged.

 “I used to think hard work solves everything.
 Until I met someone who worked 14 hours a day… and still couldn’t pay rent,” the post begins.
 The author recounts a conversation with an Ola driver who, despite relentless hours and no time off, was forced to borrow money just to pay his daughter’s school fees.